HosamAH/SQL-Server/README.md

 ## 7. SQL Server 2019 Installation - Prerequisite

 ### a.
 Creating Service Accounts
-    1. Open "Active Directory Users and Computers"
+    1. Open "Active Directory Users and Computers" in DC
     2. Create AD Group "SQL ADMIN" for all Admins, and give Domain Admin or Local Admin access to this group.
     3. Add individual Domain Accounts to "SQL ADMIN". e.g. Add GOSI\3114 or GOSI\3115 to group "SQL ADMIN"
     4. Make AD Group "SQL ADMIN" as a Local Admin to each node